westongcooper/ngx-international-phone-number/README.md

 import { AppComponent } from './app.component';

 // Import your library
-import { InternationalPhoneNumberModule } from 'ngx-international-phone-number';
+import { InternationalPhoneNumberModule } from '@coretech/ngx-international-phone-number';

 @NgModule({
   declarations: [